rgc99/irrigation_unlimited/README.md

 Each controller has an associated (master) sensor which shows on/off status and other attributes.
 The master will be on when any of its zones are on.
 The master sensor can have a pre and post amble period to activate or warm up the system like charge up a pump, enable WiFi or turn on a master valve.
 The master sensor has a number of service calls available to enable/disable all the zones it controls.

 Zones also have an associated sensor which, like the master, shows on/off status and various attributes.
 Zones sensors have service calls that can enable/disable and provide manual runs.
 Also adjust run times in automation scripts using information from integrations that collect weather data like [OpenWeatherMap](https://www.home-assistant.io/integrations/openweathermap/), [BOM](https://github.com/bremor/bureau_of_meteorology), [weatherunderground](https://www.home-assistant.io/integrations/wunderground/) and many others.
 Go crazy with projects like [HAsmartirrigation](https://github.com/jeroenterheerdt/HAsmartirrigation).
 Easily integrate probes and sensors from [ESPHome](https://esphome.io) for real-time adjustments.
-Examples provided [below](#automation).
+Examples provided [below](#9-automation).

-## Features
+## 2. Features

 1. Unlimited controllers.
 2. Unlimited zones.
 3. Unlimited schedules.
 Schedule by absolute time or sun events (sunrise/sunset).
 Select by days of the week (mon/tue/wed...).
 Select by days in the month (1/2/3.../odd/even).
 Select by months in the year (jan/feb/mar...).
 Overlapped schedules.
 4. Unlimited sequences.
 Operate zones one at a time in a particular order with a delay in between.
 A 'playlist' for your zones.
+5. Suitable for indoor (greenhouse, hothouse, undercover areas) and outdoor (gardens, lawns, crops).
-5. Hardware independent.
+6. Hardware independent.
 Use your own switches/valve controllers.
-6. Software independent.
+7. Software independent.
 Pure play python.

 \*Practical limitations will depend on your hardware.

-## Structure
+## 3. Structure

 Irrigation Unlimited is comprised of controllers, zones and schedules in a tree like formation.
 Each controller has one or more zones and each zone has one or more schedules.
 Controllers and zones will have a binary sensor associated with each one so they can be integrated with Home Assistant.